 Explosions in the Sky had a fantastic and well thought-out set primarily with selections from this year’s Take Care, Take Care, Take Care and the truly memorable All of a Sudden I Miss Everyone from 2007.
 However, Explosions definitely tested my endurance in staying awake, as I dozed off every now and again, spacing but nevertheless finding it enjoyable.
 Without DFA1979 on the horizon, there’s no question that I would’ve fallen asleep right there.
 Explosions’ ethereal sound, delicate and soothing, came at a point where most of the crowd was too tired to appreciate the subtle composition and elaborate jams of the instrumental quartet.

 Capping off the night, Death From Above took Leonardo’s Stage with just about all of the songs from their sole record You’re a Woman, I’m a Machine (2004).
 Catching my second wind, DFA1979 played through “Black History Month,” “Dead Womb,” “Sexy Results,” “Blood on Our Hands” and so forth, finishing their set off with “Pull Out” and “Romantic Rights.”
 With people singing along, dancing, and even moshing towards the middle of the enormous crowd, DFA1979 truly sealed the long day with their unique brand of sensually aggressive dance-punk.

 With more and more music festivals cropping up everyday serving increasingly specific musical niches, I still look forward to FYF every year.
 They’ve really upped their game this time around both logistically and via artist recruitment.
 It is definitely a worthwhile endeavor that will only grow in importance.
 Overall, it was a successful day for attendants and (assuming) its performers.
 FYF was truly a blast.

-Anstam Exclusive Mix
+Pris Exclusive Mix